Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Scenario Predict-then-Optimize

-Assuming the scenario-predict step of ScPO returns a set of future demand realizations as described by $<\Omega_k, \mathcal P_k>$, these predictions must be translated into inventory replenishment and vehicle routing decisions.
-It is important to realize that, in comparison to classic multi-stage inference where information and decisions are revealed iteratively over the decision stages, our ScPO approach considers stage aggregation \citep{powell2014clearing}, where the demand realizations in all future periods are revealed after making the decision in epoch $k$.
-This is illustrated in Figure \ref{fig_demandRealization}.
+Assuming the scenario-predict step of ScenPO returns a set of future demand realizations as described by $<\Omega_k, \mathcal P_k>$, these predictions must be translated into inventory replenishment and vehicle routing decisions.
 The scenario-optimize step then exploits two-stage stochastic programming.
 This two-stage stochastic program is effectively an $\ell$-period stochastic inventory routing problem.
 That is, it determines for the upcoming $\ell$ periods replenishment and routing decisions that minimize the expected cost over the scenarios $\Omega_k$ obtained via predictor $G$.
 If $\ell$ is selected sufficiently large, the future impact of a decision in epoch $k$ can be accurately inferred if the scenarios are a valid representation of the underlying uncertainty \citep{hvattum2009scenario}.
-We then execute the decisions for epoch $k$ and transition to state $S_{k+1}$, after which ScPO restarts.
+It is important to realize that within the scenario-optimize step, our ScenPO approach considers stage aggregation \citep{powell2014clearing}.
+That is, we observe all future demand predictions within a scenario at once, and do not resort to multi-stage stochastic optimization.
+Although multi-stage stochastic optimization would give a better estimate of the impact of a decision in epoch $k$ on the future periods' decisions, it is computationally infeasible to solve $\ell$-stage stochastic optimization problems at each decision epoch.
+We illustrate this in Figure \ref{fig_demandRealization}.
+We then execute the decisions for epoch $k$ and transition to state $S_{k+1}$, after which ScenPO restarts.

-In summary, ScPO provides a generic way to deal with MDPs for which the exogenous information exhibits nonstationarity and for which the decision space is of a combinatorial nature, as in the data-driven online inventory routing problem.
-We refer to the decisions of ScPO as $x^\text{ScPO}_k \in \mathcal X(S_k)$.
+In summary, ScenPO provides a generic way to deal with MDPs for which the exogenous information exhibits nonstationarity and for which the decision space is of a combinatorial nature, as in the data-driven online inventory routing problem.
+We refer to the decisions of ScenPO as $x^\text{ScenPO}_k \in \mathcal X(S_k)$.
 In the following, we will discuss the details of the scenario-predict and the scenario-optimize step.